MrFortez/Lynxmotion_Hexapod/README.md

 2. Connect the 6V battery to the adapter connected to the SSC-32.
 3. Connect a 9V battery to the master Arduino (usb shield) via a barrel jack.
 Ensure the bluetooth dongle is in the usb port.
 It should be emitting a blue light; this shows that it is ready to recieve signals.
 4. Connect a 9V battery to the follower Arduino (no usb shield) via a barrel jack
-5. On your PS4 controller, press and hold share and start at the same time until the controller light turns solid dark blue.
+5. On your PS4 controller, press and hold share and start at the same time.
+This will activate the bluetooth pairing sequence, and the controller light should quickly flash light blue.
+Keep holding start and shar until the controller light turns solid dark blue.
 6. Once connected, press start to activate the hexapod.
 The hexapod should stand up with its legs and body level.
 It is now ready to be controlled.

 ## Controls: